danielecapo/sfont/README.md

 The goal of this project is to produce a library to work with fonts in Racket.
 The idea is that using the ability of DrRacket to draw images in the REPL a similar software can be used for teaching and making experiment with 'parametric' definitions of fonts in an interective environment.
+Beware that this project is far from being 'stable' and (at least, I hope) will change in the future.

 You can see two screencasts here: